verbb/formie/docs/get-started/configuration.md

 - `plainTextHtmlSanitizationMode` controls how plain-text input values are handled when HTML is submitted.
 Use `preserve` or `sanitize`.

 ### Submissions
-- `maxIncompleteSubmissionAge` sets the maximum age of incomplete submissions in days before they are deleted during garbage collection.
+- `maxIncompleteSubmissionAge` sets the maximum age of incomplete submissions in days before they are deleted by scheduled cleanup.
 Set to `0` to disable automatic deletion.
 - `enableCsrfValidationForGuests` enables Craft’s CSRF validation checks for anonymous form submissions.
 - `useQueueForNotifications` sends email notifications through Craft’s queue.
 This is recommended for production sites so form submissions are not slowed down by email delivery.
 - `useQueueForIntegrations` sends integrations through Craft’s queue.
 This is recommended for production sites so form submissions are not slowed down by third-party APIs.